-Poverty rates by London borough (2022/23)
+Poverty rates by London borough (2023/24)

-Last updated: September 2024
+Last updated: June 2025

-Next estimated update: September 2025
+Next estimated update: June 2026

 What’s this indicator?

 This indicator shows the percentage of people living in poverty in each London borough.
-View the data mapped further down the page.

-The poverty rates for London boroughs presented here pool together five years of survey data for all financial years between 2017/18 and 2022/23, excluding 2020/21 as data quality in this year was severely impacted by the COVID-19 pandemic.
+The poverty rates for London boroughs presented here pool together five years of survey data for all financial years between 2018/19 and 2023/24, excluding 2020/21 as data quality in this year was severely impacted by the COVID-19 pandemic.
 The use of multiple years of data means that the full impacts of the pandemic will not be seen in these results.

-Even when pulling together six survey years, the sample sizes for individual boroughs remain uneven and, for some boroughs, small.
+Even when pulling together five survey years, the sample sizes for individual boroughs remain uneven and, for some boroughs, small.
 This means that although we present our best estimates of poverty for each borough, there is some uncertainty around the precise estimates.
 For the technical-minded, the downloadable data includes the 95% confidence intervals, which demonstrate the scale of uncertainty for each borough.

 Even with this degree of uncertainty, we can still say plenty about the variation in poverty rates across London boroughs.
 To do this in a statistically robust way, we have split boroughs into three groups - those whose poverty rates are close to the London average and those above and below the London average.